 A note of caution: The Digital Panopticon is a website which deals with the history of crime, criminality and punishment.
 It therefore contains details of violent offences and sexual offences.
 Teachers should be aware of this and exercise appropriate caution when using the website with students in the classroom.

 In these education pages, the Digital Panopticon team suggest a number of website based activities and offer two new, free resources.
 First, The Digital Panopticon and GCSE History introduces a schools pop-up exhibition called, "Criminal Lives, 1780-1925".
-Second, The Digital Panopticon and AS/A-Level History offers teachers access to two introductory films on Transportation and Convict Lives.
+Second, The Digital Panopticon and AS-Level and A-Level History offers teachers access to two introductory films on Transportation and Convict Lives.

 Teachers and students are also encouraged to attend a free exhibition, Criminal Lives, 1780-1925: Punishing Old Bailey Convicts at the London Metropolitan Archives (11 December 2017 – 16 May 2018).
 Curated by Professors Tim Hitchcock and Robert Shoemaker, this exhibition explores the historical changes that occurred between 1700 and 1900, when Britain stopped punishing the bodies of convicts and increasingly sought to reform their minds.
 Exile and forced labour in Australia and incarceration in penitentiaries became the dominant modes of punishment.
 This exhibition uses the collections of the London Metropolitan Archives to trace the impact of these punishments on convict lives.

-More information about the exhibition, including how to book a school visit will become available on the London Metropolitan Archives website in autumn/winter 2017.
+For more information about the exhibition, including how to book a school visit, please contact: firstname.lastname@example.org

 Please bear in mind that the education pages for the Digital Panopticon website are a work in progress.
 We welcome any feedback on these pages or queries in relation to our exhibitions or workshops: email us at email@example.com